Noxious Neophyte - Patch #53

 Timber (974)

-Timber - Death: Do 5 damage to the right-most enemy.
+Text: Death: Do 5 damage to the front enemy.

 Has been doing some good work, but with INT’s defensive tools generally getting a nice bump, I feel like Anima is a bit of overkill, so I’m trimming it off for now.
 This guy has a cool role as a defensive roadblock + combo piece and heal, so for now I’m condensing the design to focus more on that.
 I do like the natural synergy Anima has with INT cards though, so I’ll definitely be looking for more opportunities to use it in the prism in the future.